 SO HOW MUCH DID IT ALL COST ANYWAY?

-Renogy 1000W Pure Sine Wave Inverter – $180 BUT we bought ours refurbished directly from Renogy.
+Renogy 1000W Pure Sine Wave Inverter – we paid $180 BUT we bought ours refurbished directly from Renogy.
 A new one will set you back $270

-Wiring – $70 (we bought the linked product from Amazon and got the rest bulk at Home Depot)
+Wiring – we paid $70 (we bought the linked product from Amazon and got the rest bulk at Home Depot)

-Breakers – 4 @ $13 each = $52.
+Breakers – we paid for 4 @ $13 each = $52.
 Using regular fuses would definitely cost less but always have a few extra on hand.

-Metal beams for mounting + hardware – $32 (you’ll have to go to the hardware store for these)
+Metal beams for mounting + hardware – we paid $32 (you’ll have to go to the hardware store for these)

-Rooftop Double Cable Entry Gland with Sealant – $20
+Rooftop Double Cable Entry Gland with Sealant – we paid $20

-Cable Organization (wall mounts to keep the wiring tidy) – $7
+Cable Organization (wall mounts to keep the wiring tidy) – we paid $7

 Grand total: $883